 Young drivers in Britain are faced with some of the highest insurance costs due to the fact that they tend to be riskier drivers on the roads.
-Insurance for your house, your belongings or even your pet are all optional, but unfortunately if you want to drive on the roads, you have to insure your car.
+New drivers are less experienced on the roads and therefore seen as more of a risk and more likely to claim on their insurance in the first year.
+Insurance for your house, your belongings or even your pet are all optional, but unfortunately, if you want to drive on the roads, you have to insure your car.
 We’ve put together the top ten cars that are the cheapest for drivers under 25 to insure.

 A small five door city car, the Suzuki Splash is a hatchback that is very reasonably priced to insure for young drivers.
 Based on the larger Swift, the Splash is a fun drive that handles and steers well.
 The only niggle about this car is its price, which comes very close to the Fiesta and Polo.